gomorpheus/morpheus-apidoc/source/includes/_monitor_alerts.md

 Parameter | Description
 --------- | -----------
-:id | ID of the alert
+id | ID of the alert

 ## Create an Alert